justineichelberger/bureau-of-labor-statistics--interactive-choropleth-map/README.md

 The javascript that generates the data tables based on dropdown selections was written by Rob Thompson [linkedIn/](https://www.linkedin.com/in/robthompsoncolorado/)[gitHub](https://github.com/rob10thhuman) then adapted.

-In development is a feature to extend interactivity by searching the BLS's beta [dataQuery](https://beta.bls.gov/dataQuery/) for an occupation category and then generating a database for that occupational category.
+In development are features to extend interactivity by searching the BLS's beta [dataQuery](https://beta.bls.gov/dataQuery/) for an occupation category and then generating a database for that occupational category.